rebelsky/csc207b/_assignments/assignment05.md

 300 --> -150 -> -100 -> -100 --> 150
 ```

-Because Anna only has 50 units of money available when she tries to transfer an additional 100 units to Bob in the fourth transaction.
+Because Alice only has 50 units of money available when she tries to transfer an additional 100 units to Bob in the fourth transaction.
 In general, we must traverse the entire blockchain to determine if a new transaction is valid, checking that each transaction legally follows from the previous one.

 ### A Hash class